Sup2point0/Assort/Yu-Gi-Oh!/lore/Stranded Saga/archetypes.md

 ## Affin

-An archetype featuring Monsters of various Attributes and Types, harnessing all Summoning techniques.
+An archetype featuring Monsters of various Types and Attributes, harnessing all Summoning techniques.
+The name *affin* is used to inclusively cover the *Affine*, *Affinitic* and *Affinitive* subarchetypes.

 <details>
   <summary> <b> Monsters </b> </summary>